 The Alta HR misses some sports features but is the slimmest heart-rate monitor you can wear on your wrist.

-The Fitbit Blaze is similar to the other Fitbits but comes with a flashier colour display.
-It will appeal to those people who want an activity tracker but also a watch-like timepiece.
-Its colourful displays are also going to attract attention.
+The Fitbit Blaze is similar to the other Fitbits but comes with a flashier colour display, now also seen on the Ionic.
+Both will appeal to those people who want an activity tracker but also a watch-like timepiece.
+Their colourful displays are also going to attract attention.

 Your buying guide for the best Fitbit in 2017